kubernetes/kubernetes/examples/k8petstore/README.md

 Directions for that are here : https://github.com/apache/bigtop/tree/master/bigtop-bigpetstore/bigpetstore-transaction-queue

 You will likely want to checkout the branch 2b2392bf135e9f1256bd0b930f05ae5aef8bbdcb, which is the exact commit which the current k8petstore was tested on.

-## Set up REDIS

-Install and run redis locally.
-This can be done very easily on any Unix system, and redis starts in an insecure mode so its easy

-to develop against.

-Install the bigpetstore-transaction-queue generator app locally (optional), but for realistic testing.
-Then, run the go app directly.
-You will have to get dependencies using go the first time (will add directions later for that, its easy).

 ## Now what?